arcones/karate-demo/README.md

-# Karate Meetup
+# Karate APIDaysMad19
-Repo with assets that will be used in a meetup about [Karate testing framework](https://github.com/intuit/karate)
+Repo with assets that will be used in a talk about [Karate testing framework](https://github.com/intuit/karate) taht will be held in [API Days Madrid 2019 Conference](http://apidaysmad.apiaddicts.org/)

 ## Assets
 - [Slides](Slides.pdf)